aumpierre-unb/InternalFluidFlow.jl/README.md

 ### hQeps2fDRe

 hQeps2fDRe computes both the Darcy friction factor *f* and the Reynolds number *Re* given the head loss *h*, the pipe's length *L* and relative roughness $\varepsilon$, the volumetric flow rate Q, the gravitational acceleration *g*, and the fluid's density $\rho$ and dynamic viscosity $\mu$.
-If *f*=*true* is given, a schematic Moody diagram is plotted as a graphical representation of the solution.
+If *fig*=*true* is given, a schematic Moody diagram is plotted as a graphical representation of the solution.

 <!--
 Replacing hydraulic diameter *D* in the Darcy-Weisbach equation by the Reynolds number *Re*,